mvazquez97/pizza-parlor/README.md

 1. Clone the repository: https://github.com/your-username/pizza-parlor.git
 2. Run npm install to install dependencies.
 3. Start the server with npm start.
+4. Start the json-server with npm run server.
-4. It will be viewable at http://localhost:3000
+5. It will be viewable at http://localhost:3000

 ### Video